Category Archives: Science

 The first few days were rocky, and I despaired.
 But we have persisted, and I’ve devised a way to encourage and reward her daily for her effort and increasing competence.
 She knows she will be enrolled in swimming lessons now, and that after our trip east she’ll get a “princess bike” she yearns for.
 For shorter-term rewards, she’s getting smaller things.
 She wanted pink “tap shoes” (Mary Janes), and so this was her gift for completing one week of using the potty.
 She also lately pines for “princess bubble bath” and, of all things, an American flag, so her gift for the end of the second week will likely be those.
 They are small, tangible reinforcements of her success.
 Not too far in the future I see the sticker chart, small candies, and weekly prizes will fade as this function just becomes a routine in her life.

 Momma is all grown up!
 At least for now, for this age and stage and minute.
-And Claire?
+And Bean?
 Well, she jumps for joy!

 getting ready